 There are quantitative methods for assessing the non-market value of ecosystem goods and services.
 Some Arctic ecosystem goods and services, like seafood, are traded in explicit markets where signals about their economic value are conveyed by prices at which they are bought and sold.
 However, not all ecosystem goods and services are traded in explicit markets.
 For these non-market ecosystem goods and services, quantitative methods developed in the environmental economics literature can be utilized to measure values.
 These non-market valuation approaches fall into two main types that differ in the type of data used to infer values.
 Revealed preference methods use information on observed behavior to infer values, while stated preference methods use carefully worded survey questions that elicit information used to infer economic values.
 One consideration is whether one should attempt to conduct valuation of a resource that is irreplaceable or to changes that are irreversible, in this case the resource may not have zero value but rather infinite value.
 Perhaps some features or aspects of the ecosystem will be defined as non-negotiable (e.g., because it contributes to an essential part of human culture or way of life), such as subsistence needs.
+One of the key findings (Key Finding 3.8) of the CAFF scoping study is that taking an interdisciplinary approach that combines economic and sociocultural analyses to the benefits people receive from Arctic ecosystems offers a complementary approach to communicate to decision makers the importance of nature to people, and a toolkit for evaluating policy options and integrating stewardship into decisions.

-The task of valuation of ecosystem services could be quite large.
-One strategy could be to identify key ecosystem goods and services that are likely to hold large values (monetary, societal or otherwise) and focus on those.
+The task of valuing ecosystem services can be quite large.
+One strategy could be to identify key ecosystem goods and services that are likely to hold large values (monetary, societal, or otherwise) and focus on those.
+For example, the CAFF scoping study summarizes input from experts on what ecosystem services are important and the perceived risks to those services.
+The study also emphasizes that ecosystem services work should take a holistic approach because no one service can be treated as a separate, unconnected entity (Key Finding 2.2).
 Another strategy could focus on key goods and services that affect management decisions.
+However valuing is implemented, the rapid pace of current and anticipated future changes in the Arctic means that ecosystem values should have a dynamic component.
+The valuation needs to account for changes in social, economic and political systems and to anticipate future changes in and uses of the ecosystem.
+Furthermore, the CAFF scoping study Key Finding 2.6 states that “Arctic environmental conditions are associated with potential for rapid changes in ecosystem services and high uncertainty – providing strong incentive to include ecosystem services in policy”.

 3.6 Manage human activities to sustain the ecosystem

-Management should be adaptive.
-The management decisions and measures need to be responsive and adaptive to the changing conditions in the ecosystem as well as in the human populations that depend on the ecosystem.
-Adaptive management involves the coordination between agencies, sectors, regulations and conventions.
-It entails evaluation of the progress of management with regular review, addressing the following types of questions: Is the management successful?
+Management decisions and measures need to be responsive and adaptive to the changing conditions in an ecosystem as well as in those societies that depend on the ecosystem.
+Adaptive management involves coordination between agencies, sectors, regulations and conventions.
+It entails evaluation of the progress of management with regular review, addressing in consultation with stakeholders the following types of questions: Is the management successful?
 Are objectives achieved?